yamatatsu/blog/posts/003_AWS-Serverless-Applications-Lens.md

 ##### Reference Architecture

-1. Alexa users interact with Alexa skills by speaking to Alexa-enabled devices.
+1. **Alexa users** interact with Alexa skills by speaking to Alexa-enabled devices.
 Voice is the primary method of interaction.
-2. Alexa-enabled devices listen and activate when requested to do so, such as upon recognizing a wake word.
+2. **Alexa-enabled devices** listen and activate when requested to do so, such as upon recognizing a wake word.
-3. The Alexa Service performs common Speech Language Understanding (SLU) processing on behalf of your Alexa skill, including Automated Speech Recognition (ASR), Natural Language Understanding (NLU), and Text to Speech (TTS) conversion.
+3. The **Alexa Service** performs common Speech Language Understanding (SLU) processing on behalf of your Alexa skill, including Automated Speech Recognition (ASR), Natural Language Understanding (NLU), and Text to Speech (TTS) conversion.
-4. Alexa Skills Kit (ASK) is a collection of self-service APIs, tools, documentation, and code samples that makes it fast and easy for you to add skills to Alexa.
+4. **Alexa Skills Kit** (ASK) is a collection of self-service APIs, tools, documentation, and code samples that makes it fast and easy for you to add skills to Alexa.
 ASK is a trusted AWS Lambda trigger, allowing for seamless integration.
-5. Alexa Custom Skill gives you control over the user experience and allows you to build a custom interaction model.
+5. **Alexa Custom Skill** gives you control over the user experience and allows you to build a custom interaction model.
 It is the most flexible type of skill, but also the most complex.
-6. A Lambda function using the ASK SDK allows you to seamlessly build skills and avoid unnecessary complexity.
+6. A **Lambda** function using the ASK SDK allows you to seamlessly build skills and avoid unnecessary complexity.
 You can process different types of requests sent from the Alexa Service and build speech responses.
-7. A DynamoDB database can provide a NoSQL data store that elastically scales with the usage of your skill.
+7. A **DynamoDB database** can provide a NoSQL data store that elastically scales with the usage of your skill.
 A database is commonly used by skills to for persisting user state and sessions.
-8. Alexa Smart Home Skill allows you to control devices such as lights, thermostats, smart TV’s, etc., using the Smart Home API.
+8. **Alexa Smart Home Skill** allows you to control devices such as lights, thermostats, smart TV’s, etc., using the Smart Home API.
 Smart Home skills are simpler to build that custom skills as they don’t give you control over the interaction model.
-9. A Lambda function is used to respond to device discovery and control requests from the Alexa Service.
+9. A **Lambda** function is used to respond to device discovery and control requests from the Alexa Service.
 This allows control of a wide-ranging number of things, including entertainment devices, cameras, lighting, thermostats, locks, and many more.
-10. AWS IoT allows developers to securely connect their devices to the AWS platform and control interaction between their Alexa skill and their devices.
+10. **AWS IoT** allows developers to securely connect their devices to the AWS platform and control interaction between their Alexa skill and their devices.
-11. An Alexa enabled Smart Home can have many IoT connected devices receiving and responding to directives from an Alexa skill.
+11. An Alexa enabled **Smart Home** can have many IoT connected devices receiving and responding to directives from an Alexa skill.
-12. Amazon S3 stores you static assets for your skills, such as images, text content, and media.
+12. **Amazon S3** stores you static assets for your skills, such as images, text content, and media.
 These contents are securely served using CloudFront.
-13. Amazon CloudFront is a fast Content Delivery Network (CDN) that serves content to geographically-distributed mobile users and includes security mechanisms for static assets in Amazon S3.
+13. **Amazon CloudFront** is a fast Content Delivery Network (CDN) that serves content to geographically-distributed mobile users and includes security mechanisms for static assets in Amazon S3.
-14. Account Linking is needed when your skill must authenticate with another system.
+14. **Account Linking** is needed when your skill must authenticate with another system.
 This action associates the Alexa user with a specific user in the other system.

 Configuration notes:

 - Validate Smart Home request and response payloads by validating against the JSON schema for all possible Alexa Smart Home messages sent by a skill to Alexa.
 - Ensure that your Lambda function timeout is set to under 8 seconds and that the function can handle requests within that timeframe.
 (The Alexa Service timeout is 8 seconds.)
 - Lambda functions configured to run within a VPC might experience a startup penalty due to the Elastic Network Interface (ENI) setup.
 This extra processing time might cause the first request to exceed the 8 second timeout limit of the Alexa service.
-- Follow best practices7 when creating your DynamoDB tables.
+- Follow best [practices](https://docs.aws.amazon.com/ja_jp/amazondynamodb/latest/developerguide/best-practices.html) when creating your DynamoDB tables.
 Calculate your read/write capacity and table partitioning to ensure reasonable response times.
 For skills that are read-heavy, Amazon DynamoDB Accelerator (DAX) can greatly improve response times.
 - Account linking can provide user information that is stored in an external system.
 Use that information to provide contextual and personalized experience for your user.
-Alexa has guidelines on account linking to help you provide frictionless experiences.
+Alexa has [guidelines on account linking](https://developer.amazon.com/ja/blogs/alexa/post/0fbd9756-6ea0-43d5-b213-873ede1b0595/tips-for-successfully-adding-account-linking-to-your-alexa-skill) to help you provide frictionless experiences.
 - Use the skill beta testing tool to collect early feedback during development and for skills versioning to reduce impact on skills already live.
 - Use the ASK Command Line Interface (ASK CLI) to automate skill development and deployment.